 5 Quick Tips to Speed up a Slow Sony Vaio Laptop

-You know all PCs will run slower eventually as time passed by, but it's still hard to accept it if that happens to your Sony Vaio.
+You know over time all PCs will run slower and end its life, eventually.
+But it's still hard to accept it when that happens to your Sony Vaio laptop.

-You loved the feeling the first time you used your brand new laptop for the first time - everything seemed blazingly fast.
-But the reality is: as time goes by, it starts to run sluggishly, freezes now and then, slow to start up or shut down, etc.
+You loved the feeling when you got the brand new laptop for the first time - everything seemed blazingly fast.
+But the reality is: as time goes by, it starts to run sluggishly, freezes now and then, runs slow to start up or shut down, and so forth...

-So what's wrong?
-You could blame Windows OS for accumulating system junks and having frequent system updates which tend to be time-consuming.
+What went wrong?
+You might blame Windows for accumulating system junks and having frequent system updates which is often quite time-consuming.

 However, those can be just some of the reasons out here that lead to a slow Vaio.
-Plus, Microsoft has been upgrading the Windows operating system to deliver better performance.
+Plus, Microsoft has been upgrading Windows operating system to deliver better performance.
 The latest Windows 10 is a good example.

-Anyway, here we share several essential tips that can help make your Sony Vaio faster again.
-Hope you find them helpful.
+In this article, we're going to share several useful tips that can help make your Sony Vaio faster...hopefully.

-Pro tip: if you are using a brand new VAIO and it runs extremely slow, the best way is to contact Sony support to see if you can get a replacement.
+Pro tip: if you are using a brand new VAIO and it runs extremely slow, you'd better contact Sony support to see if you can get a replacement.
 Their support team is excellent, and we highly encourage you to do so.

 1. Check spyware/malware issue